qutang/mhealth-storage-format/overview.md

 2. Globally Unique.

-3. Used as directory name
+3. Used as directory name.

 ### [Participant ID]/MasterSynced